 Early assignment and clarification of key project roles is important, including:

-- audit liaison officer —a central point of contact for all internal audit and ANAO matters and responsible for analysing the impact of audit findings and recommendations on the entity’s financial statements
+- audit liaison officer - a central point of contact for all internal audit and auditor matters and responsible for analysing the impact of audit findings and recommendations on the entity’s financial statements

-- technical specialists —responsible for particular technical or specialist aspects, and
+- technical specialists - responsible for particular technical or specialist aspects

 4.5.2 Business managers and their staff

 Business managers and their staff also play an important role.
-They typically manage day-to-day accounting activities and most of an entity’s assets and liabilities.
+They typically manage day-to-day accounting and financial management activities and most of an entity’s assets and liabilities.
 Their primary responsibility is ensuring that reported information is accurate, timely and internal controls are effectively applied.
 Other responsibilities can include:

-- providing financial and non-financial information in the format and by the timeframes requested by the CFO, and
+- providing financial and non-financial information in the format and by the timeframes requested by the CFO and/or financial statements team

-- maintaining complete and accurate documentation to substantiate all transactions for their areas of responsibility for review, if required, by entity management and audit.
+- maintaining complete and accurate documentation to substantiate all transactions for their areas of responsibility for review, if required, by entity management and/or audit.

 When determining the need to engage an expert, management would generally consider: